-Contents: Whole blood to be used for hormone analysis

-Comments: These tubes will be centrifuged within a few hours and serum and red blood cells transferred into permanently labeled 2-ml cryovials.
+Contents: Whole blood to be used for hormone analysis (blood gas analysis, manual hematocrit, blood smear for selected turtles) Comments: These tubes will be centrifuged within a few hours and plasma transferred to permanently labeled 2-ml cryovials.
 The green vacutainers can be temporarily labeled with any waterproof pencil, sharpie or cryomarker.
-These tubes will be discarded after the contents have been pipetted into other vials.